 Business branding is the process of cultivating that idea and communicating it to your target audience.
-Branding your business involves a variety of tools and channels, from your brand identity and visuals to your website design and ad campaigns.
+Branding your business involves various tools and channels, from your brand identity and visuals to your website design and ad campaigns.

 This is why building brand awareness, even outside of your usual target audience, will allow your business to grow.